jasminefiner/usermanagement/README.md

 # Flask User Management System
 This repository contains code for a user management system built in Flask.
 I built this partly as a way of learning how the Flask framework works, and also so I didn't have to repeat the same code when building different apps that each required user management systems.
-I've also written a series of blog posts detailing the process of building this system.
-These posts can be found [here](https://webdevblog.net).

 ## Installation and setup
 ### Clone the repository